 Hays County reports two new cases of COVID-19

-There has been a total of 23 hospitalizations due to the virus with three still hospitalized, and a total of three COVID-19-related fatalities in the county.
+There has been a total of 24 hospitalizations due to the virus with four currently hospitalized, and a total of three COVID-19-related fatalities in the county.

 The University Star will continue to provide COVID-19 updates as any additional information is released.